measurement-kit/measurement-kit/doc/api/common/async_runner.md

 The `~AsyncRunner` destructor calls `stop`.

-The `stop` method stops the runner I/O loop and terminates all the tests that are currently running, without calling their callbacks.
+The `stop` method stops the runner I/O loop and terminates all the tasks that are currently running, without calling their callbacks.
 It waits for the background thread to be terminated before continuing.